khalid-hussain/shaheen/chap20.md

 Suddenly another monk came and stood close to him.
 From his voice it sounded as if this was his first attempt at singing.
 He tried to sync his tone with that of his companion but despite trying, his voice would either become too low or two high.
-This was Bashir Bin Hassan.
+This was Bashir bin Hassan.

 With the last ray of the setting sun, Rabia and Angela were witnessing two bright stars of hope on the sky of their destiny.
 When the pace of the